 Director, Currency Operations

-Mr. Paul K. Wanyagi joined the Bank in March 1999 and was appointed Acting Director, Currency Operations and Branch Administration Department in July 2013.
+Mr. Paul K. Wanyagi was appointed Acting Director, Currency Operations Department (COD) in July 2013.
+Mr. Wanyagi joined the Bank in March 1999.
 He holds an Executive MBA degree from Kenyatta University, a Bachelor of Commerce (Accounting Option) degree from the University of Nairobi and is a Certified Public Accountant (CPAK).

 Mr Wanyagi served in Bank Supervision before being transferred to Currency Operations and Branch Administration in 2009.